Zuehlke/design-system-starter/README.md

 The **Design System Starter** provides a solid foundation for creating your own custom design system.
 This starter kit aims to streamline the process of building consistent and visually appealing web components for your design system.

+It's built on the vision of a circular workflow between UX designers and developers, keeping both parties in sync and provide a setup for a close collaboration.

 ## Key Features

 ### 🚀 Design Token Integration